ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/03-define-options.md

 </details>

+> [!IMPORTANT]
+> `createOptions()` should return a new object and not modify `codemodOptions`.
+This helps us avoid test setups from leaking.

-Let's update `createOptions()` so that `options.packages` uses a nested object to record the names and locations of the addon and test app.
+Our goal for `options` is to group the name and location, once for the addon and once more for the test app.

 ```ts
 import type { CodemodOptions, Options } from '../types/index.js';